The ENTERTAINMENT MANAGEMENT Master Class

 Day #3: NEGOTIATING DEALS

-On Day #3, we’ll explore the art and science of negotiating deals, taking deep dives into the tricks of the trade.
+On Day #3, we’ll explore the art and science of negotiating deals, unraveling the tricks of the trade.

 How to make your pitch bankable?